From Pastor Kate

 Dear Friends,

-I thought that was brilliant.
-It’s a great reminder that no matter what we may achieve, or what we may be called to do in this life, our first and most important call is to serve God through the waters of baptism.
-Before we could even dream of doing something more—of being a garbage truck technician or a fire engine driver as my three year old desires—or anything else we may aspire to in life, first, God calls us to simply be a child of the divine.
+Here, we believe everyone has a call to serve in love.
+Before we could even dream of a career—of being a garbage truck technician or a fire engine driver or an engineer as my six year old desires—or anything else we aspire to in life, first, God calls us to simply be a child of the divine.

 As a church, we seek to live that idea out in all we do.
 Everyone here is a valuable child of God, with an important role to play, whether you've been here for one day or 10,000 days.

-If you have questions, I'd love to chat.
-Please give the church a call or contact me directly.
+If you have questions about our congregation, I'd love to chat.
+Please give the church a call or contact me directly or setup a time to meet for coffee.

 In Christ,